gmarokov/worldwildweb-dev-blogs/blog-posts/static-code-analysis-for-your-dotnet-projects/static-code-analysis-for-your-dotnet-projects.md

 NuGet packaged analyzers are the easiest, and they will automatically run as your project builds on the build agents.
 When a build encounters a code quality error, you can immediately fail the build, send alerts, or apply any other actions you and your team needs.

-ASP.NET Core 3.0 or later, comes with analyzers which are included in the .NET Core SDK.
-To enable the analyzer in your project, include the `IncludeOpenAPIAnalyzers` property in the project file:
+.NET Core SDK 3.0 or later, comes with included analyzers for Open APIs previously known as Swagger.
+To enable the analyzer in your project, include the IncludeOpenAPIAnalyzers property in the project file:

 ```csharp
 <PropertyGroup>